acgetchell/mundus-atrox/src/journals/fifteenth.md

 13. *Benjamin* takes out one of the Ogres and does 12 HP damage on another one.
 14. *Actias* hits one of the Ogres for 31 HP damage total.

-Turn 7 – I get 4 HP
+Round 7 – I get 4 HP

 1. *Wulrif* disengages and holds his action.
 2. *Steve* hits one of the Ogres for 20 HP damage.